Muriel Gray

 Muriel Janet Gray (born 30 August 1958) is a Scottish author, broadcaster and journalist.
 She came to public notice as an interviewer on Channel 4's alternative pop-show The Tube, and then appeared as a regular presenter on BBC radio.
 Gray has written for Time Out, the Sunday Herald and The Guardian, among other publications, as well as publishing successful horror novels.
 She was the first woman to be Rector of the University of Edinburgh and is the first female chair of the board of governors at Glasgow School of Art.
+She is as a non-executive director of the BBC.

 Personal life

 Gray was born on 30 August 1958 in East Kilbride, Lanarkshire, Scotland.
 She is of partly Jewish ancestry.
 She presented a documentary for Channel 4 tracing her Jewish roots on her mother's side, entitled The Wondering Jew (1996), in which she discovered her maternal line descended from what is now Moldova.

 Gray has been married to television producer Hamish Barbour since 1991, and they have three children.
 In 1997, their daughter nearly drowned in a garden pond, which left her permanently brain damaged.